kjellm/kjellm.github.com/event.markdown

 end
 ```

+*Command* objects encodes mutation requests to the system, and have
+the following characteristics:

+- They should be named by the request they represent (a verb) and the
+  aggregate it is to be applied to.
+- They are plain data objects that carry the request data.

-The `Command` objects are a good place to validate data comming in to
+Command objects are also a good place to validate data comming in to
 the system.
 I have added some rudimentary validation rules to
 illustrate this.